snok/drf-openapi-tester/docs/implementation.rst

 If you want to implement response validation for all outgoing API responses, you can use the ``ResponseValidationMiddleware``.

-The middleware validates all outgoing ``APIView`` responses with the ``application/json`` content-type.
+The middleware validates all outgoing responses with the ``application/json`` content-type.
 Any errors/inconsistencies are then logged using a settings-specified log-level.

 Implementing the middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~